 The Sustainability Hub over the week organised a webinar titled “The Union: Environmental Accountability and MSMEs” Towards the Sustainability of MSMEs.
 The event, which was sponsored by MacArthur Foundation and Accountability Lab held on 25th August 2020.

 The Multi-stakeholder event with lots of participants featured Ms Victoria Akai, the Director-General of the Abuja Chamber of Commerce and Industry, Mr Bankole Oloruntoba, the CEO of Nigeria Climate Innovation Centre, and Ms Omojo Adaji, the Monitoring and Evaluation officer of Accountability Lab Nigeria.

-Highlight of the Webinar by The Sustainability Hub
+The highlight of the Webinar by The Sustainability Hub

-Do not miss the next episode of this webinar series kindly follow The Sustainability Hub on all social media platforms for updates.
+Do not miss the next episode of this webinar series.
+Kindly follow The Sustainability Hub on all social media platforms for updates.